Berkeley Dog Bites Lawyer

 Puncture Wounds & Lacerations

-A dog’s pointed teeth can easily cause deep puncture wounds or create rough tears that damage the skin and underlying tissues.
-These injuries frequently result in substantial bleeding, pose a high risk for infection, often necessitate stitches, and can lead to permanent scarring.
+A dog's sharp teeth can create deep puncture wounds or tear the skin, resulting in injuries that often bleed profusely, carry a high risk of infection, may require stitches, and can lead to permanent scarring.

 Infections & Soft-Tissue Damage